Karlovy Vary: Economy

 The city's economy is focused on services and only small and medium-sized industrial enterprises are based in it.
 The main industry is the food and beverage industry, characterized by the bottling of mineral waters and the production of unique delicacies.
+The largest industrial employer based in the city is Mattoni 1873.
 Karlovy Vary is known for the popular Czech liqueur Becherovka, which has been produced here since 1807.
 The Karlovarské oplatky (Carlsbad wafers) originated in the city in 1867.
 The city has also lent its name to "Carlsbad plums", candied stuffed prune plums.

-The second important industry is the production of glass and porcelain.
+The other important industries are the production of glass and porcelain.
 Karlovy Vary is known for the lead glass manufacturer Moser Glass founded in 1857, which is considered the most luxurious Czech brand.

+The Karlovy Vary agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
+It is an area that includes the city and its surroundings, linked to the city by commuting and migration.
+It has about 138,000 inhabitants.

 Spa

 Karlovy Vary is the most visited spa town in the Czech Republic.
-As the principal city on the West Bohemian Spa Triangle and the largest spa complex in Europe, Karlovy Vary has over 80 springs.
+As the principal city on the West Bohemian Spa Triangle and the largest spa complex in Europe, Karlovy Vary has over 80 springs, but only 16 of them are for drinking.
 They are a part of the Eger Graben, a tectonically active region in western Bohemia.
 Although the infiltration area is several hundred square kilometres, each spring has the same hydrological origins, and therefore shares the same dissolved minerals and chemical formula.
-The hottest of the springs can approach 74 °C, while the coldest have temperatures under 40 degrees.
+The hottest of the springs, Vřídlo, can approach 73.4 °C, which makes it the hottest spring in the Czech Republic, while the coldest have temperatures under 40 degrees.
 All of the springs combined provide roughly 2,000 litres of water every minute.